 Historically, we have been engaged in the development and sale of wireless communications applications, including at times the sale and installation of equipment used to run these applications.
-We currently offer our proprietary, cloud-based pdvConnect mobile resource management solution to dispatch-centric business.
-We market pdvConnect through our direct sales force and indirectly through two Tier 1 carriers in the United States.
+We currently offer our proprietary, cloud-based pdvConnect mobile resource management solution to dispatch-centric business who utilize Tier 1 cellular networks.
+We market pdvConnect through our direct sales force and indirectly through two Tier 1 carriers in the United States and one international carrier.
 Our carrier partners market pdvConnect as an available application to complement their wireless service offerings.
-Generally, pdvConnect has been offered at a monthly unit price of up to \$19.99.
-We also have historically offered pdvConnect indirectly through an international carrier located in Mexico.
-Our agreement with this international carrier will end during the first quarter of Fiscal 2016.
-We maintain offices in Woodland Park, New Jersey, Reston, Virginia and San Diego, California.
+Generally, pdvConnect has been offered at a monthly unit price of up to \$20.
+We maintain offices in Paterson, New Jersey, Reston, Virginia and San Diego, California.

 On September 15, 2014, we completed an acquisition from Sprint Corporation of (i) FCC licenses sufficient to operate a nationwide dispatch network in the 900 MHz band and (ii) certain 900 MHz equipment.
 We are now focused on deploying a dedicated, wide-area, two-way radio network.
-Over the next two years, we intend to deploy our network in 20 major metropolitan areas throughout the United States, with our first markets to be located in the South and Northeast regions, with additional markets to be located in the Midwest, Southwest and West Coast regions.
-We intend to focus on serving dispatch-centric, small and medium-sized businesses.
-For this targeted set of customers, we intend to offer our DispatchPlus communication solution.
-DispatchPlus will combine Motorola's state-of-the-art digital radio technology with pdvConnect.
+We intend to initially deploy our network in 20 of the top metropolitan areas throughout the United States and to focus on serving dispatch-centric, small and mediumsized businesses.
+For this targeted set of customers, we intend to offer our Dispatch Plus communication solution.
+Dispatch Plus will combine Motorola's state-of-the-art Motorola Digital Technology with pdvConnect.
 Built with the commercial dispatch user in mind, the Motorola Digital Technology architecture will allow us to provide a highly reliable, instant and wide-area PTT communication solution.
 Also developed for dispatch-centric businesses, pdvConnect is an easy to use and efficient workforce management solution that enables businesses to locate and communicate with field workers and improve documentation of work events and job status.
 We believe a high quality, dedicated and reliable PTT solution with regional calling areas will be attractive to a significant portion of our targeted customers who are currently using cellular or local two-way radio networks.
 Further, when bundled with pdvConnect, we believe our service should provide significant value to our customers by making their work force more efficient and effective.
-We intend to have sites in service in our first four markets by June 2015.